xyngular/py-xcon/Readme.md

 You can set an environmental variable called `CONFIG_DISABLE_DEFAULT_CACHER` to `True` if you want to easily disable caching by default.

-..important:: The code will use `xyn_config.providers.environmental.EnvironmentalProvider` for this.
+..important:: The code will use `xcon.providers.environmental.EnvironmentalProvider` for this.
-    So if you change this environmental variable WHILE in the middle of running the code `xyn_config.providers.environmental.EnvironmentalProvider` via debugger or other means,
+    So if you change this environmental variable WHILE in the middle of running the code `xcon.providers.environmental.EnvironmentalProvider` via debugger or other means,
     provider may have already taken its snapshot of the environmental variables and Config won't see the change.